-Is your medicine cabinet filled with expired drugs or medications you no longer use?
+Is your medicine cabinet full of expired drugs or medications you no longer use?
 How should you dispose of them?

-FDA’s Deputy Director of the Office of Compliance Ilisa Bernstein, Pharm.D., J.D., offers some additional tips:
+FDA’s Ilisa Bernstein, Pharm.D., J.D., offers a few more tips:

-- Before throwing out a medicine container, scratch out all identifying information on the prescription label to make it unreadable.
+- Scratch out all identifying information on the prescription label to make it unreadable.
 This will help protect your identity and the privacy of your personal health information.

-- Do not give medications to friends.
-Doctors prescribe drugs based on a person's specific symptoms and medical history.
-A drug that works for you could be dangerous for someone else.
+- Do not give your medicine to friends.
+Doctors prescribe medicines based on your specific symptoms and medical history.
+Something that works for you could be dangerous for someone else.

-- When in doubt about proper disposal, talk to your pharmacist.
+- When in doubt about proper disposal, ask your pharmacist.

 Bernstein says the same disposal methods for prescription drugs could apply to over-the-counter drugs as well.

 Some prescription drugs such as powerful narcotic pain relievers and other controlled substances carry instructions for flushing to reduce the danger of unintentional use or overdose and illegal abuse.